onosproject/gnxi-simulators/README.md

 - Configuring devices via gNMI and OpenConfig
 - Controlling operation of devices via gNOI
-- Shaping pipelines and controlling traffic flow via P4 programms and P4Runtime
+- Shaping pipelines and controlling traffic flow via P4 programs and P4Runtime

 The simulator facilities are available as Go package libraries, executable commands and as published Docker containers.